Declaration of war by the United States

 A declaration of war is a formal declaration issued by a national government indicating that a state of war exists between that nation and another.
-A document by the Federation of American Scientists gives an extensive listing and summary of statutes which are automatically engaged upon the United States declaring war.
+A document by the Federation of American Scientists gives an extensive listing and summary of statutes which are automatically engaged upon the United States' declaring war.

 For the United States, Article One, Section Eight of the Constitution says "Congress shall have power to ... declare War."
 However, that passage provides no specific format for what form legislation must have in order to be considered a "declaration of war" nor does the Constitution itself use this term.
 In the courts, the United States Court of Appeals for the First Circuit, in Doe v.
-Bush, said: "[T]he text of the October Resolution itself spells out justifications for a war and frames itself as an 'authorization' of such a war", in effect saying that an authorization suffices for declaration and that what some may view as a formal congressional "Declaration of War" was not required by the Constitution.
+Bush, said: "[T]he text of the October Resolution itself spells out justifications for a war and frames itself as an 'authorization' of such a war," in effect saying that an authorization suffices for declaration and that what some may view as a formal congressional "Declaration of War" was not required by the Constitution.

-The last time the United States formally declared war, using specific terminology, on any nation was in 1942, when war was declared against Axis-aligned Hungary, Bulgaria, and Romania, because President Franklin Roosevelt thought it was improper to engage in hostilities against a country without a formal declaration of war.
-Since then, every American president has used military force without a declaration of war.
+The last time the United States formally declared war, using specific terminology, on any nation was on June 5, 1942, when war was declared against Axis-aligned Hungary, Bulgaria, and Romania, because President Franklin D. Roosevelt thought it was improper to engage in hostilities against a country without a formal declaration of war.
+Yet, since then, every American president has used military force without a declaration of war.
+However, Alexander Hamilton observed in Federalist No. 25 that formal declarations of war were already falling into disuse by 1787.